gjbex/training-material/Python/Numpy/README.md

 1. `numba_test.py`: some timing tests for numpy constructs, including the use of numba.
 Note that this requires installing numba, which is, due to its dependencies, perhaps non-trivial
+1. `numpy.ipynb`: Jupyter notebook illustrating some numpy aspects like array slicing, adding dimension to arrays, and so on.
 1. `optimization.py`: illustration of how to use the `scipy.optimize` for unconstrained multivariate optimization
 1. `target_function_plot.py`: script that creates a surface plot of the